Navid200/xDrip/docs/Nightscout/Branches.md

 If you want to switch branches while using Google Cloud Nightscout, follow these instructions:

 1- Copy the following.
 <input type="text" value="curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash" readonly id="myInputText" style="border:none; color:#101010; background-color:#ededed; width:100%; font-size:15px">
 <button onclick="FunctionCopyText()" style="border: 1px solid #0066ff; color:#f0f0f0; background: linear-gradient(#0066ff, #0066ff); font-size:14px; background-color:#0066ff; font-weight:400; border-radius: 2px; margin-left:70px; margin-top:8px; padding:4px 12px; display:inline-block; box-shadow: inset 0px 1px 0px rgba(255,255,255,.3), 0px 1px 5px rgba(0,0,0,.7); :hover ">Copy</button>

 2- Paste into the virtual machine terminal.
-3- The command is the stable bootstrap.  if you want to run the dev bootstrap, change 1 to dev.
+If you want to run the dev bootstrap, change vps-1 to vps-dev.
+Leave it as is if you want to srun the stable release bootstrap.
+3- Enter to run bootstrap.
 4- Run “Install Nightscout Phase 1” from the Google Cloud setup submenu.

 After switching branches, [restart the server](./Restart.md) to ensure everything works as expected.
 If issues arise, run “Install Nightscout Phase 2” as well.
 You will be prompted to change the API_SECRET; press ESC to keep it unchanged.
 You will also be asked for FreeDNS account credentials; press ESC again to retain the current hostname.